 MICR 835 Research in Microbiology.
 (1-6 credits) This course is specifically designed to provide research experience in various laboratories in the department.

-MICR 890 Research for M.A. in Microbiology.
-(1-10 credits) This course is designated for thesis research leading to the M.A. degree.
+MICR 890 Master's Research in Microbiology.
+(1-10 credits) This course is designated for research leading to the master's degree.

 MICR 930 Advanced Topics in Microbiology.
 (1-8 credits) An advanced approach to selected topics in any of the major disciplines in microbiology.
 Readings and conferences, or advanced laboratory techniques.